digabi/naksu/README.md

  1. Retrieve `http://static.abitti.fi/usbimg/qa/vagrant/Vagrantfile` to `~/ktp/Vagrantfile`
  1. Execute `vagrant box update`
  1. Execute `vagrant box prune`

- 1. TODO: Update `naksu` scripts
+### Switch Between Abitti and Matriculation Examination Server

+ Same as install/update procedure but the user is able to select `Vagrantfile`.
+The file must be downloaded beforehand by the school principal.

 ### Start Virtual Server

  1. Make sure you have `vagrant` executable
  1. Make sure Oracle VirtualBox is installed
  1. Execute `vagrant up`

-### TODO: Switch Between Abitti and Matriculation Examination Server

-Almost the same as Update but you have to be able to select between Abitti-version `Vagrantfile` and the matriculation examination `Vagrantfile`.
-The latter is downloaded by the school principal.

 ### TODO: Make Backup of Server Hard Drive